RodenPaul86/DocMatic/README.md

-Here is the readme for my app's website.
+Here is the readme.md for my app's website.